amahnke-tsystems/ArchiTeam/documents/MonitorMe_Architecture.md

+# Baseline
+StayHealthy, Inc. is a large and highly successful medical software company based in California, US.
+Their most known and popular products are cloud-based, MonitorThem as data analytics platform, and MyMedicalData as patient medical records used by health professionals.

+# Business Goals
+StayHealthy, Inc. would like to provide a new patient monitoring system for hospitals that monitors patient vital signs.
+The provided solution also contains the proprietary monitoring devices built by StayHealthy, Inc.

 # Vision
 We provide a comprehensive, reliable and adaptable software architecture for MonitorMe which allows StayHealthy Inc. to fullfil opportunities in the business of hospitals and medical healthcare.